Japanese people in Vietnam: World War II

 During World War II, on 22 September 1940, Japan invaded Vietnam and began constructing military bases to strike against the Allies in Southeast Asia.
 Japanese troops remained in Vietnam until their surrender to the Allies in 1945.

+Japanese and French troops were credited with being involved in the cause of the Vietnamese famine of 1944–1945 where 1-2 million Vietnamese people starved to death.

 Some Japanese troops from the IJA stayed in Vietnam and were recruited into the ranks of the Viet Minh as NCO's and Officers were needed to train the Viet Minh in modern tactics.

 Some also simply assimilated, intermarried with the Vietnamese population and adopted Vietnamese names.

 In 1954, the Vietnamese government had ordered the (former) Japanese soldiers to return home.
 They were "encouraged" to leave their families behind effectively abandoning their war children in Vietnam.

 Modern era

 In recent years, many natives of Japan have migrated to Vietnam, mostly to Hanoi for all sorts of reasons.
 According to the Japan Foundation, Hanoi is home to under 5,000 Japanese residents.
 Chief among the professional lures are construction management, manufacturing and financial services jobs.
 Japan-owned Toyota, Honda, Panasonic, Yamaha and Canon have large manufacturing plants on the outskirts of Hanoi.

 Outside of business, Japanese foreign aid services and management have also been significant.
-Since 1992, Japan have been the biggest international donor to Vietnam.
+Since 1992, Japan has been the biggest international donor to Vietnam.

 A Japan Foundation center in Vietnam was established in Hoàn Kiếm, Hanoi in 2008.

+There are about 22,000 Japanese people living in Vietnam in 2023, most of them live in large cities.
+Hanoi has about 8,700 and Ho Chi Minh City has about 10,600 Japanese people.